Anyone's death diminishes me,

 Sergei Ivanov, 2020, writer on S.T.A.L.K.E.R.: Shadow of Chernobyl

-Takashi Iwade, 2019, designer and artist on Panzer Dragoon
+Takashi Iwade, 2019, designer and artist on Panzer Dragoon and Yakuza franchises

 Satoru Iwata, 2015, Influential President and CEO of Nintendo